-A delicious and very easy meatless Monday weeknight meal.
-Traditionally Bolognese Sauce is a meat sauce but I’m breaking tradition and made it all vegetables.
+This easy vegetable bolognese sauce with pasta is a delicious and very easy meatless meal.
+Traditionally Bolognese Sauce is a meat sauce but I’m breaking tradition and made it with all vegetables.

 In Italy the sauce is called ‘ragu alla Bolognese’ which translated means any meat based sauce.

-The traditional recipe begins with celery, onions, and carrots fried in olive oil and butter – in Italian this is called soffrito or in French it’s called mirepoix.
+The traditional recipe begins with celery, onions, and carrots fried in olive oil and butter – in Italian this blend is known as soffrito or in French it’s called mirepoix.
 Then chopped meats which would be veal, pork and beef are added.
 Depending on the region where the dish is being prepared the meats may vary based on the ‘specialty’ meat for that region.

-What matters most is that it is an easy sauce to prepare and with our creativity in the kitchen, it’s a sauce you can claim to be your own using your favorite ingredients.
+What matters most is that bolognese sauce is easy to prepare and with our creativity in the kitchen, it’s a sauce you can claim to be your own using your favorite ingredients.

 O.K. so now we know the history, let’s make it ‘Vegetarian’ Bolognese and call it ‘re-made for the 21st Century.’

-For a hearty and rich vegetarian Bolognese I used Portobello and shitake mushrooms which were a great addition to the lighter vegetarian sauce.
+For a hearty and rich vegetable Bolognese sauce with angel hair pasta I used Portobello and Shitake mushrooms which were a great addition to the lighter vegetarian sauce.

 - 1 medium onion, chopped